Item 30: Write more than unit tests

 Benchmarks

 Item 20 attempts to persuade you that fully optimizing the performance of your code isn't always necessary.
-Nevertheless, there are definitely still times when performance is critical, and if that's the case then it's a good idea to measure and track that performance.
-Having benchmarks that are run regularly (e.g. as part of continuous integration, Item 32) allows you to detect when changes to the code or the toolchains adversely affect that performance.
+Nevertheless, there are definitely times when performance is critical, and if that's the case, then it's a good idea to measure and track that performance.
+Having benchmarks that are run regularly (e.g., as part of CI; Item 32) allows you to detect when changes to the code or the toolchains adversely affect that performance.

-The cargo bench command1 runs special test cases that repeatedly perform an operation, and emits average timing information for the operation.
+The cargo bench command runs special test cases that repeatedly perform an operation, and emits average timing information for the operation.
+At the time of writing, support for benchmarks is not stable, so the precise command may need to be cargo +nightly bench.
+(Rust's unstable features, including the test feature used here, are described in the Rust Unstable Book.)

 However, there's a danger that compiler optimizations may give misleading results, particularly if you restrict the operation that's being performed to a small subset of the real code.
 Consider a simple arithmetic function: